 This is the first two pages of my upcoming book ‘Sparrows’ — a sequel to ‘Fliers’.
-Let me know your thoughts!
-(Also, not super-duper edited, so don’t judge me!)
+It is available June 25th, 2019.

-Taking another quick glance around her surroundings, she confirmed she got everyone and moved on.
-She glided along the ground, keeping track of the trail, soiled with tire marks.
-They eventually lead her out of the forest and into a small abandoned town.
-Her senses heightened, as she noticed several buildings standing a few stories tall.
-High enough for snipers and lookouts.
-Many of the buildings had busted out windows, some with cardboard and dated graffitti.
-Only one car resided on the side of the road, but gutted out and stripped for parts.
-It wasn’t the same car from the tracks, judging by one flat tire and the other three missing.
-The town was small with just one main street and could even see the towns edge.
+Taking another quick glance around her surroundings, she confirmed she found everyone and moved on.
+She glided along the ground, following the tire marks.
+They eventually led her out of the forest and into a small abandoned town.
+Her senses heightened as she noticed several buildings tall enough for snipers and possible lookouts.
+Many of the buildings had broken windows, some with cardboard and dated graffiti.
+Only one car resided on the side of the road, but it was gutted out and stripped for parts.
+It wasn’t the same car from the tracks, judging by three missing tires and one flat.
+The small town had just one main street straight and short enough to see through to the other side.
 Sydona thought finding the vehicle wouldn’t be difficult.
-A couple of ally’s resided between buildings on the other side of the road but she was unsure if they were large enough for a car.
-With no carports or garages around; she had to investigate.
+A couple alleyways stretched between buildings on the other side of the road, but she was unsure if they were large enough for a car.
+With no carports or garages around, she had to investigate.

-Sydona glanced down at her wrist watch; eight minute mark.
-She clentched her fists and licked her lips, unhappy with the readout.
+Sydona glanced down at her wrist watch.
+She was at the eight-minute mark.
+She clenched her fists and bit her lip, unhappy with the readout.
 Sydona ran over to the side of the road and pressed herself up against the buildings with her weapon ready.
-Spotting a quick movement inside a window on the south side of the street, she aimed her gun towards them and shot.
-She made her way down the wall to an alley she assumed could fit a small car, and searched again for tracks.
-The town may be abandoned, but the streets were still in tact with no dirt that would signal tire tracks.
-As she cautiously ran down the alley, she approached a large trash container; perhaps too quickly.
-A woman jumped out from behind it and disarmed her.
+Spotting a quick movement inside a window on the south side of the street, she aimed her gun and pulled the trigger.
+She made her way down the wall to an alley she assumed could fit a small car and searched again for tracks.
+The dirt road looked undisturbed.
+She dashed down the alley toward a large dumpster.
+She should have been more cautious.

-Sydona did a sweeping kick as the woman tried to punch her, and she fell to the ground.
-Her opponent then used her boot to kick Sydona in the stomach and push her backwards.
-All the air in her lungs escaped instantly and she hurled over in pain.
-This gave the other woman a chance to stand back up and face Sydona.
-They swung at each other a few more times, with Sydona being the first one to make contact with her jaw and slammed her to the ground.
-She pinned her down with a fist ready to keep punching, but the woman tapped Sydona on the leg.
-They nodded at each other respectively.
+The woman tried to punch her, but Sydona took her down with a sweeping kick.
+Before she could make another move, her opponent drove her boot into Sydona’s stomach to push her back.
+All the air in her lungs escaped instantly, and she hurled over in pain.
+This gave the woman a chance to stand back up and face her.
+They swung at each other a few more times before Sydona made contact with her jaw and slammed her back to the ground.
+She pinned the woman down with a fist ready to keep punching, but she tapped Sydona on the leg.
+They nodded at each other respectfully.
 Sydona stood back up and ran back to her gun.
 She continued to look for the missing vehicle.
 Along the way she took out a couple more people hiding in doors and windows.

-As she turned the corner of a brick building, she saw the one thing that stuck out from the rest of the town; a shiny red van.
+As she turned the corner of a brick building, she saw the one thing that stuck out from the rest of the town: a shiny red van.
 Just to be sure, she approached it and peeked inside the windows.
-It was empty of people, but still in good condition.
+It was empty but still in good condition.
 It had to be the same one from the woods.
 She placed her sweaty hands on the hood of the van.
-It was still warm and parts rattled from the engine settling.
-The only other unusual part of the area was a metal door nearby with a mechanism on the side.
+It was still warm, and parts rattled from the engine settling.
+The only other unusual part of the area was a metal door on a nearby building with a mechanism on the side.
 It reminded her of the numbers on a payphone but with a digital green screen above it.